 - 1/2 t. baking soda

 - 1/2 t. salt

 - 1 ea.
 Avocado From Mexico, mashed

 - 2 ea. large eggs

 - Preheat oven to 350°F. Generously butter the bottom and sides of a 8–1/2” by 4–1/2” loaf pan.

 - In a bowl, combine the flour, cornmeal, baking soda, baking powder, and salt.
 Set aside.

-- In a mixer with a paddle attachment, beat butter and sugar until fluffy, and then mix in the mashed avocado.
+- In another bowl, beat butter and sugar until fluffy and then mix in the mashed avocado.
 The mixture will be creamy.

-- Gently fold in the poppy seeds using a spatula.
+- Stir in the poppy seeds using a spatula.
 Pour the batter into the prepared pan.

-- Bake for 30-35 minutes until the top of the cake is golden and a skewer inserted in the middle of the cake comes out clean.
+- Bake for 30 to 35 minutes until the top of cake is golden and a skewer inserted in the middle of the cake comes out clean.

 Did you know the avocado is a fruit, not a vegetable?
 Learn more about the amazing avocado, including its rich history, cultural impact and tasty ways to eat this delicious superfood in guacamole as well as other dishes!